rpo19/coinscraper/Readme.md

 - bitcoin prices
 - tweets

+The analysis task is the prediction of bitcoin prices starting from related tweets.
+Anyway the main goal of the process is the system which enables a real-time scalable analysis and not the analysis itself.

 This Readme's aim is to provide enough information to configure and start the project.

 For more about the project look at: